The Anatomy of a Package

 - Package version numbers must either follow Semantic Versioning 2.0.0 (e.g.

 System.Versiona.k.a.
 Microsoft’s four-digit standard (e.g.

-Prior to v0.9 of the package server, each new .yak package uploaded represented a new version.
-Now, for a single version it’s possible to upload multiple “distributions” to target different Rhino versions and platforms.
+For a single package version it’s possible to upload multiple “distributions” to target different Rhino versions and platforms.
 This information is encoded in a “distribution tag” that is appended to the filename of the package, e.g. example-1.0.0-rh7-win.yak.

 The distribution tag consists of an “app” identifier and version, and a platform.
 Currently the only supported apps are

 any – Grasshopper ships with Rhino so it doesn’t need its own identifier.
 Unless the app is